COVID‑19 testing and treatment

-You should bring a list of your medications and a list of any important medical conditions.
+You should bring a list of your medications and a list of any important medical conditions or medication allergies.

 If you develop severe symptoms requiring medical attention, such as shortness of breath or chest pain, call 911 or go to the emergency department.

-You may be at higher risk if you are:
+You may be at higher risk if you are any of the following:

 The use of antivirals in children under the age of 18 is not routinely recommended.
 Exceptions may be made on a case-by-case basis, such as for children who are severely immunocompromised and/or have multiple risk factors.
-Speak with a health care provider or contact a clinical assessment centre to learn more.
+Speak with a physician or nurse practitioner or contact a clinical assessment centre to learn more.